hello-robot/stretch_ros2/stretch_simulation/README.md

 #### Pre-mapped scene

-There are maps included in the [ubuntu2204_ament_ws_files.zip](ubuntu2204_ament_ws_files.zip) file that you can use with navigation out of the box.
+There are [maps](./maps/) included in this package that you can use with navigation out of the box.

-If you set up your environment using the [Getting Started](#getting-started) section below, you should already have this map in your environment.

 Launch the pre-mapped environment using the following commands: